 The Google Pixel Buds A-Series isolates ambient noise about as effectively as you’d expect for a pair of standard in-ears.
 Higher frequencies will be blocked out somewhat, but not nearly as much as they are with the Galaxy Buds Plus.
 Lower frequencies will hardly be silenced at all, but again, this is typical for non-ANC earphones.

 Bear in mind that these isolation readings were taken under ideal conditions.
 In order to experience similar performance, you need to find the right ear tips for you.
 Neither headset’s software includes an ear tip fit test, but if you don’t know where to start, read up on our ear tip fitting guide.
-Neither headset offers active noise cancelling; for that, you’ll need to get the Samsung Galaxy Buds Pro or consider any one of the best noise cancelling earphones around.
+Neither headset offers active noise canceling; for that, you’ll need to get the Samsung Galaxy Buds 2 Pro or Samsung Galaxy Buds 2 or consider any one of the best noise canceling earphones around.

 Hold up!
 Something’s different:

 This article’s frequency response and isolation charts were measured with our old testing system.
 We have since purchased a Bruel & Kjaer 5128 test fixture (and the appropriate support equipment) to update our testing and data collection.
 It will take a while to update our backlog of old test results, but we will update this review (and many others!) once we’re able with improved sound quality measurements, isolation performance plots, and standardized microphone demos.
 These will be made obvious with our new chart aesthetic (black background instead of white).
 Each new mic sample begins with the phrase, “This is a SoundGuys standardized microphone demonstration …”